Marenix/image-analysis/README.md

 ## Current Extracted Data

-The first version of this tool extracts the following basic metadata:
+The current version of this tool extracts the following basic metadata:

 * filename: The name of the image file.
 * filesize: The size of the file in bytes.